 How does the taxi app work?

 In a taxi app, all drivers’ and riders’ actions are controlled by the dispatcher.
-As for the users, it usually looks like this: a customer requests a ride by setting a starting and a final destination, the system calculates the cost, matches a rider with the nearest driver, a driver gets notified about a trip, both sides confirm the details, a driver and a rider meet, and after a trip, the system offers them to rate each other.
+As for the users, it usually look like this: a customer requests a ride by setting a starting and a final destination, the system calculates the cost, matches a rider with the nearest driver, a driver gets notified about a trip, both sides confirm the details, a driver and a rider meet, and after a trip, the system offers them to rate each other.

 What is the Taxi Dispatch System?